qteck/LV-MMC-controller/README.md

 ### Minimal Submodule Design

 The minimal submodule design can establish the conversion feature only with an MCU capable of DSP, an internal or external half-bridge or full-bridge circuit, and a capacitor, provided that the MCU exposes full-duplex UART communication and synchronizes over an external pin.
-The capacitors can then be directly charged from the controller board.
+The capacitors can be charged from the controller board.